15-nodal quartic surfaces.I: quintic del Pezzo surfaces and congruences of lines in $\bbP^3$: The Segre cubic and the Castelnuovo-Richmond-Igusa quartic

-The pre-image of $\sfS_3\cap Q_H$ under $\Phi$ is a quartic surface $Z_H$ with nodes at the points $p_1,\ldots,p_5$.
-The linear system of such surfaces defines the composition map $\Psi\circ \Phi$.
-The surface $Z_H$ contains two sets of 10 lines, ten of them are the lines $\la p_i,p_j\ra$ and the other ten are the residual lines in the planes $\la p_i,p_j,p_k\ra$.
-In a minimal resolution of $Z_H$ we get two sets of disjoint $(-2)$-curves, each one from one set intersects three members of the second set.
+The surface $K^H$ contains two sets of 10 lines, ten of them are the lines $\la p_i,p_j\ra$ and the other ten are the residual lines in the sections of $K^H$ by the planes $\la p_i,p_j,p_k\ra$.
+In a minimal resolution of $K^H$ we get two sets of disjoint $(-2)$-curves, each one from one set intersects three members of the second set.